-We also appreciate your work to clarify that audio-only visits are covered by private plans through the legislation, in addition to video visits.
-Some of our patients do not have devices that allow for video visits or do not yet have sufficient broadband access to accommodate video visits.
+We also appreciate the sponsors' work to clarify that audio-only visits are covered by private plans through the legislation, in addition to video visits.
+While 60 percent of our visits are video, some of our patients do not have devices that allow for video visits or do not yet have sufficient broadband access to accommodate video visits.
 In many ways, the digital divide has become a social determinant of health.
 Further, some patients, for a variety of reasons, are not comfortable with the video technology or utilization of the MyChart application.
 For these individuals, audio connections are preferable and needed.